HOME > PRIDE INVESTIGATION

 However I do believe there is a place for satire and humour.

 I don't think so.
 I'm not seeking fame, I'm not trying to make money out of this, promote a business, or trying to get some of the charity money to fund something.
-It's simply that I was there at the start and don't like the way things have gone over the last 10 years.
+It's simply that I was there near the start and don't like the way things have gone over the last 30 years.

-I do think that protesting about Manchester Pride has become a bit of a bandwagon over the past couple of years and some of the people who have jumped aboard have an ulterior motive.
+I do think that protesting about Manchester Pride become a bit of a bandwagon and some of the people who jumped aboard had various motives.
 Some seem to be using it to increase their own profile or that of their group or union.

-They suggest that no alternative events happened in the past and no criticism existed before 2008.
+Sometimes they suggest that no alternative events happened in the past and no criticism existed.
 Which is not the case.
 Anyone who doesn't fit the favoured profile is airbrushed out in the press releases and interviews.

-This air of unaccountability in Manchester's gay village continues.
-A recent example was the Cruz101 birthday draw.
+This air of unaccountability in Manchester's gay village continued.
+An example was the Cruz101 birthday draw.
 Three times I wrote to Cruz101 to ask if it was true a relative of the owner had won the first prize of a car.
 I received no response.
 I sent a stamped addressed envelope to Cruz101 for a list of the winners and never received one.

 I hope and believe it is.
 When people won't answer questions and decide to withhold basic information from the public, that makes it difficult to check some facts and I don't have a powerful broadcaster or newspaper behind me to help open doors.